pabloredo/AWSSimpleTools/hammerdb_on_ec2/README.md

 This repo also contains a template to deploy dms to perform cdc from RDS to S3.

+For reference on the HammerDB TPC test see https://www.hammerdb.com/docs/ch03s05.html

 ### Deploy template with AWS CLI
 ```
     aws cloudformation create-stack \